What are the best exercises for Diastasis Recti?

-Diastasis recti is the widening of the gap between the 2 sides of the Rectus Abdominis muscle.
+Diastasis recti is the widening of the gap between the 2 sides of the Rectus Abdominis (‘six-pack’) muscle.
 The split occurs at the Linea Alba, the mid-line collagen structures of connective tissue at the front of the abdomen.
-In simple terms, it’s the reason you may still look pregnant and you’re struggling to shift the baby belly.
+In simple terms, it may contribute to your abdomen still looking pregnant or to instability or lack of strength through your core.

-Frequently called: Mummy tummy, mum tum, baby bulge, baby belly.
+AKA: DR, diastasis, ‘Divarication of the Recti’, DRA or ‘Rectus Divarication’.
+Frequently called: mummy tummy, mum tum, baby bulge, baby belly.

 Your tummy might still “look” pregnant, many months or even years post-baby.
-A DR can present itself as a ‘doming’ of your tummy, exacerbated when performing crunch type movements or sitting up from a lying position on your back.
+A DR can present itself as a ‘doming’ of your tummy, made more obvious when performing crunch type movements or sitting up from a lying position on your back.

 After using MUTU System 94% of women reported an improvement in signs and symptoms of diastasis of the recti, separation of the stomach muscles.*

 Aesthetic concerns are not the whole story.
-The separation isn’t the problem in itself, it’s a symptom of a weak core (and pelvic floor).
+The separation isn’t the problem in itself, it may be a symptom of a weak core (and/or pelvic floor).
 This can lead to a lack of strength and stability in the entire pelvic region and midsection.

 You may also experience pain in your back, pelvic region or tummy when doing every day movements or exercise.